Viber/viber-bot-python/README.md

 ### Create an HTTPS server
-Next thing you should do is starting a https server. and yes, as we said in the [Library Prerequisites](#Library Prerequisites) it has to be https server. create a server however you like, for example with Flask:
+Next thing you should do is starting a https server. and yes, as we said in the prerequisites it has to be https server.
+Create a server however you like, for example with `Flask`:

 ```python
 from flask import Flask, request, Response